 Our formulation differs form Newtonian and other classical formulations, because it does not have a singularity at radius 0, but instead falls off approaching 0.
 It is at this distance that Newtonian physics fails, and where ours differs from the Newtonian.
 This difference may be responsible for corrections like the Yukawa potential.

-The Compton radius establishes an equilibrium distance at which particles will settle, for a large range of environmental 'pressures'.
-This is due to the deviation from the Newtonian distribution.
+The Compton radius establishes an equilibrium distance around which particles will settle, for any given flux density of the environmental vacuum.
+This equilibrium does not occur in a solely Newtonian distribution.
 More:

 Conserved particles are more likely to lose coherence if their bosons propagate to a large radius in the presence of a flux.